studiozeffa/react-native-training-course/challenges/components.md

 # React Native Components: Challenges

-> Tip: start a new app with `create-react-native-app` to complete these challenges.
+> Tip: start a new app with `expo init` to complete these challenges.

 - Modify the scaffolded `App.js` file so that the text is aligned to the top left of the screen (hint: `App.js` contains flexbox styles to center the text, this needs to be undone).
 Give the container a padding of 20, which will stop the text from overlapping the statusbar at the top of the screen.
 - Download the three _morpheus_ images from the [assets folder](assets/) to your computer.
 Create an `Image` inside your container which should display the image, replacing the existing text.
 Ensure it is horizontally centred and has a vertical margin of 5.